layer5io/service-mesh-labs/Meshery-Adapters/open-service-mesh-meshery-adapter/step3.md

 ### Expose your Sample Application

-A sidecar injector is used for automating the injection of the Linkerd proxy into your application's pod spec.
+A sidecar injector is used for automating the injection of the Open Service Mesh proxy into your application's pod spec.
 The Kubernetes admission controller enforces this behavior by sending a webhook request to the sidecar injector every time a pod is to be scheduled.

-You have already deployed the sidecar proxy injector when you installed Traefik Mesh, which should be running in your control plane.
+You have already deployed the sidecar proxy injector when you installed Open Service Mesh, which should be running in your control plane.
 To verify, execute this command:

-`kubectl get deployment consul-consul-connect-injector-webhook-deployment -n consul-system`{{execute}}
+`kubectl annotate osm-system <osm-system> openservicemesh.io/sidecar-injection=enabled`{{execute}}

 **Let's verify that your deployment works.
 Run**:
 (The *Available* column might take upto a minute to get updated)